noorkhamaisi/SeeTree_Task/README.md

 # Seetree Junior SW engineer task

 Hello , and welcome to my Webserver that handles calculation of image statistics.

-In this assignment we implemented a Flask webserver that handles calculation of image statistics.
-For a given image we calculate the : min,max,mean,median and percentile values.
+In this assignment we implemented a Flask webserver that handles calculation of image statistics, For a given image we calculate the : min,max,mean,median and percentile values.

 ## Before starting Please make sure that you have
 * python